laynebritton/jl-fast-treecapitator/README.md

 ⛏️ It works for mining veins of ore too!
 ![coal-mining](https://github.com/laynebritton/jl-fast-treecapitator/assets/21363865/bdf6db8b-16a7-4b73-9b65-734bffd94e73)

 ⚡️ Optimal Performance: Our mining algorithm is optimized for Minecraft.
-It mines lightning fast while keeping resource usage to a low.
+It mines lightning fast while keeping resource usage low.
 Resulting in a smooth gaming experience across all platforms and servers.

 🔮 Microsoft Scripting API Integration: Our mod utilizes the latest Minecraft Scripting API using TypeScript.